-This page outlines the process for getting help if you found a bug.
+This section outlines the process for getting help if you found a bug.
 If you need general help using tda-api, or just want to chat with other people interested in developing trading strategies, you can join our discord.

-If you still want to submit an issue, we ask that you follow a few guidelines to make both our lives easier:
+If you still want to submit an issue, we ask that you follow a few guidelines to make everyone's lives easier:

-9.1 Enable Logging
+9.2.1 Enable Logging